 - A report with 57 pages was reduced to 15 pages

 - The engagement within extended management team has increased tremendously

-The analysts are now able to update the report with losing styling efforts
+- The analysts are now able to update the report without losing styling efforts

 - The analysts have far less work communicating their insights